dml-cth/deep-machine-learning/instructions/02b_google_cloud_instructions.md

 - To start creating your first instance, click on _Create instance_.
 - Set a name for the instance.
 - Select a region and a corresponding zone, e.g. "us-central1-a" or "europe-west1-b".
 - Move on to the machine configuration.
-Select the "General-purpose" machine family, and the N1 series.
+Select the "GPU" machine family.
-- Now select "custom" in the "Machine type" dropdown list, and select 8 vCPU cores, and 16 GB memory.
-- Expand the "CPU platform and GPU" menu, in order to add a GPU to the machine.
+- Add a GPU to the machine:
+  - The K80 is sufficient for the home assignments and is relatively cheap.
+    The T4 is a bit less capable but is also an option.
   - If you can't add a GPU, you need to change the region/zone to one where you can add GPUs.
-  - We have only tested the assignments on K80.
   - Availability of different GPUs varies between regions / zones, see this page: https://cloud.google.com/compute/docs/gpus
-  - Avoid V100 and P100 since they are more expensive.
+  - You may need more powerful GPUs for the final project in the course, but know that they use more of your credits.
     Hourly GPU prices can be seen here, for each region: https://cloud.google.com/compute/gpus-pricing#gpus.
+- In the "Machine type" menu, select "custom" in the "Machine type" dropdown list, and select 8 vCPU cores, and 16 GB memory.
 - Under _Boot disk_, click on _Change_.
   - Go to the _Public images_ tab.
-  - For "Operating system", select "Deep Learning on Linux", and then the Version named "Deep Learning Image: Base m78 CUDA11.0".
+  - For "Operating system", select "Deep Learning on Linux", and then the version named "Debian 10 based Deep Learning VM with CUDA 11.0 M95".
-  - Select "Standard persistent disk" for the "Boot disk type", and 50 GB disk size.
 - Next, click _Create_.
 - **Note:** once the instance is created, it will be automatically started, and will begin to consume your credits.
 You will see it listed like in below screenshot, where the green symbol indicates it is running.
 To stop the instance, select it, and click on the square stop symbol at the top of the page.
 If you get a warning message, just proceed.<br />
   ![Running instance](figs/gcp-running-vm-instance.png)